 - You can never post too much: recent changes to the news feed algorithm means you have about a 3% chance of your followers seeing a post.

 - 80/20 rule: 80% of content that belongs on social media.

 How to fill it out in 7 easy steps

 To make filling out the calendar as easy as possible, we've broken it down into seven logical steps.
 We've also provided an example of each step using a Pest Inspection Company.

 1. Think about your audience.

-2. Important dates for your industry:
+2. Key events for your industry:

 Start by highlighting all the important dates in red.
 This is the concrete stuff: things that are definitely going to happen.
 As an example, from my experience, I can say—with a high degree of certainty—that the sun is going to rise tomorrow.
 Similarly, I’m fairly confident that Summer and Winter are going to continue for the foreseeable future (depends who you ask).
 With this in mind, here’s a couple to get you started: